JustinGoheen/lightning-pad/README.md

 See the requirements.txt file for base libraries

-A example is located at [lightning-pod](https://github.com/JustinGoheen/lightning-pod), and a prep guide is located at [lightning-engineer](https://justingoheen.github.io/lightning-engineer/)
+An example is located at [lightning-pod](https://github.com/JustinGoheen/lightning-pod), and a prep guide is located at [lightning-engineer](https://justingoheen.github.io/lightning-engineer/)

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/JustinGoheen/lightning-pad)